Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you’re travelling outside of Canada, you can physically bring the cash in with you.
 While no fees are associated with this method, it may not be as secure as a bank transfer.

 There are inherent risks associated with carrying large sums of cash.
-Plus, there are some regulations to adhere to when it comes to bringing in a lot of money into Canada, including the need to declare amounts of $10,000 or more to the border agent.
+Plus, there are some regulations to adhere to when it comes to bringing in a lot of money into Canada.
+This includes the need to declare amounts of $10,000 or more to the border agent.

 PayPal